decidables/decidables/sites/detectable/src/threshold.md

 ## Parameterizing our threshold with bias, <span class="math-var">c</span>

-The location of our threshold determines the :key[bias], :key[c], also called the :term[response bias], of our model.
-It lies along a continuum from negative infinity to infinity.
+The location of our threshold determines the :term[response bias] of our model, defined as :term[<span class="math-var">c</span>].
+The :key[bias], :key[<span class="math-var">c</span>], lies along a continuum from negative infinity to infinity.
 Zero indicates a neutral bias.
 Positive numbers indicate a conservative bias.
 The larger the positive bias, the *more* evidence necessary before a :key['present'] response is given.
 Negative numbers indicate a liberal bias.
 The larger the negative bias, the *less* evidence necessary to respond :key['present'].

 Explore how the :key[bias] determines how little or how much evidence is necessary to respond :key['present'] versus :key['absent']: